Fyra: Reputation

 The Fyra had a poor reputation for reliability.
-After a month of operations more than 5% of all trains were cancelled and less than 45% of them ran on schedule.
+After a month of operations more than 5% of all trains were cancelled and fewer than 45% of them ran to time.
 In the middle of January 2013 further problems arose: 3 trains were damaged because of ice (among other technical problems).
 Further commercial service was even forbidden by the Belgian rail safety regulator.
 This led to several complaints from user associations and tourist information services.
 Both the Dutch and Belgian parliaments held hearings about the problems during May 2015.

 The continuous problems with Fyra caused public outcry in both Belgium and the Netherlands, including accusations in the Belgian and Dutch media that only financial considerations were behind the decision to purchase V250 trains from AnsaldoBreda.
 Initially the maximum speed requirements were fixed at 220 km/h, which would have reduced the purchase cost per seat drastically.
-However, after comparing offers by Alstom (manufacturers of the French TGV) and Siemens (who manufacture the German ICE trains) with that of AnsaldoBreda, it transpired that the Italian producer was able to offer a cheaper train with a higher speed of 250 km/h, which ultimately gave the Italian company the edge.
-The V250's failure in December 2012 and its ultimate withdrawal from service have spawned several Dutch-language nicknames, such as "Spaghetti-boemel" (slow spaghetti train, referring to the Dutch nickname for Italians: Spaghettivreter, "Spaghetti eater") and "ALDI-trein" (ALDI-train).
-ALDI is a German discount supermarket chain with multiple branches in both Belgium and the Netherlands.
-The association of Fyra with its brand name triggered protests from ALDI management.
+After comparing offers by Alstom (manufacturers of the French TGV) and Siemens (who manufacture the German ICE trains) with that of AnsaldoBreda, however, it transpired that the Italian producer was able to offer a cheaper train with a higher speed of 250 km/h, which ultimately gave the Italian company the edge.
+The V250's failure in January 2013 and its ultimate withdrawal from service spawned Dutch-language nicknames such as "Spaghetti-boemel" (slow spaghetti train, referring to the Dutch nickname for Italians: Spaghettivreter, "Spaghetti eater") and "ALDI-trein" (ALDI-train) after the German discount supermarket chain.
+This latter triggered protests from ALDI's management.